 - In 2010, Spanish surgeons performed the world’s first ever full facial transplant.

-I had heard about all of the above developments right around when they first occurred, but was still not particularly hopeful of anything significant happening in Spain when it comes to hair loss research related breakthroughs.
-Most of the widely respected hair loss research scientists in the world seem to reside in the US, UK, Germany, Japan and several other parts of Northern Europe and developed Asia.
+I heard about all of the above developments right around when they first occurred.
+Nevertheless, I was still not particularly hopeful of anything significant happening in Spain when it comes to hair loss research related breakthroughs.
+Most of the widely respected hair loss research scientists in the world seem to reside in the US, UK, Germany, Japan and several other parts of Northern Europe and East Asia.

-For the average layperson (including myself), the above publication is difficult to digest in its entirety if one does not want to spend half a day reading it and go back and forth with google dictionary.
-So here are links to articles with easier to understand summaries:
+For the average layperson (including myself), the above publication is difficult to digest in its entirety.
+At least if one does not want to spend hours reading it and going back and forth with google dictionary.
+So below are links to articles with easier to understand summaries:

 Article 1: From the sometimes great, usually trashy dailymail.

-Article 3: From the Spanish elpais (use the “Translate to English” option in the Chrome browser after right clicking on your mouse).
+Article 3: From the Spanish elpais (use the “Translate to English” option in the Chrome browser).

 The main findings: